maxmarsc/raciderry/README.md

 To load a patch simply send a program change MIDI message with the number of the patch you wanna load as a the program change value.

-To save a patch, first sends a CC message (default to CC 20).
+To save a patch, first send a CC message (default to CC 20).
 The raciderry will then wait for a program change message and will store the current state as the patch for this value.